NicolasCaen/up-bk-slick-slider/readme.txt

 == Upgrade Notice ==

+= 1.6.0 =
+This version adds post images support and improves accessibility.
+Update recommended for all users.

 = 1.5.0 =
 This version includes significant improvements to navigation arrow management, variable width support, and accessibility enhancements.
 Update for better control over your sliders.